nayere6342/sep11-freedom-project/tool/learning-log.md

 Second:

 * The second thing that happens in this code snippent is the kill system for objects.

-* This kill system for objects
+* This kill system for objects active when the player shots at the object in question.

 ```JS
 function late(t) {